Laranguyen811/stock-market-application-2024/README.md

 pip install -r requirements.txt

 ## Using <Your Application>
-To use Stock Market Application, follow these steps: python main.py
+To use the Stock Market Application, run the application: python main.py

 ## Contact